PUL and HBCUs join forces to launch inaugural archives student program

 “We are very much looking forward to having these dedicated students and academic colleagues join us this summer.
 Archives play a crucial role in our understanding of our history,” said Anne E. Jarvis, Robert H. Taylor 1930 University Librarian.
 “We need to cultivate ways to support diversity within Archives and also within the profession.
 Otherwise, we risk preserving only a fraction of history.
 This initiative is just the beginning of what building collegial partnerships can do to jointly support inclusivity in collections and archives.”

 Included in the program are also a series of lectures and group discussions.
-Planned visits and tours include the Smithsonian's National Museum on African American History and Culture in Washington, D.C., the reading rooms in the PUL Department of Rare Books and Special Collections, the PUL Preservation Lab, the PUL Digital Imaging Studio, and the Princeton University Art Museum, as well as a tour of the Library’s digital forensics equipment.
+Planned visits and tours include the Smithsonian's National Museum on African American History and Culture in Washington, D.C., the reading rooms in the PUL Department of Special Collections, the PUL Preservation Lab, the PUL Digital Imaging Studio, and the Princeton University Art Museum, as well as a tour of the Library’s digital forensics equipment.

 The program covers all related expenses--meals, lodging, round-trip travel to the University and Washington, D.C.— as well as a stipend for attending students.